vermont42/ProgrammaticLayout/README.md

 ![Warnings](images/warnings.jpg "Warnings Caused by XIB-Format Change")

-* Because the IB file format is not backwards-compatible, old storyboards and XIBs cannot even be opened in newer versions of Xcode, a situation decried [here](http://www.lapcatsoftware.com/articles/working-without-a-nib-part-11.html).
+* Because the IB file format is not backwards-compatible, old storyboards and XIBs cannot even be opened in newer versions of Xcode, a situation described [here](http://www.lapcatsoftware.com/articles/working-without-a-nib-part-11.html).
 UIs created in IB are, in that sense, ticking time-bombs.
 As Swift evolves, old PL code may not compile, but it can always be opened in Xcode and grokked by the developer.
 * IB hides implementation details from the iOS-development-learner.
 For example, an IB learner learning about tab bars might learn to click a view controller in the storyboard and click Editor -> Embed In -> Tab Bar Controller.
 The learner might not realize that a `UITabBarController` gets instantiated at runtime.
 A PL learner learning about tab bars can't avoid instantiating `UITabBarController` explicitly.
 The PL approach therefore fosters deeper understanding of UIKit.
 * By requiring the developer to set, by hand, the value of every color, font, padding, and constraint constant, the IB approach violates the [DRY](http://deviq.com/don-t-repeat-yourself/) principle.
 Global changes to colors, fonts, paddings, and constraint constants are tedious and error-prone.
 With the PL approach, these values are set once in code and are easy to change globally.